 - pAlEy thamizhar isaikArar paththar – kUraththAzhwAn once explained that periya nambi is “pAlEy thamizhar“, AzhwAr thiruvarangap perumAL araiyar is “isaikArar” and piLLai uRangA villi dhAsar is “paththar“; ALavandhAr explained that mudhalAzhwArgaL (poigai AzhwAr, bhUthaththAzhwAr, pEyAzhwAr) are “pAlEy thamizhar“, thiruppANAzhwAr is “isaikArar” and periyAzhwAr is “paththar“.
 These three terms are explained as “pAlEy thamizhar” (those who know the pAsurams), “isaikArar” (those who know the tunes for the pAsurams) and “paththar” (those who are engrossed in enjoying bhagavAn’s auspicious qualities in those pAsurams).

-- paravum – The whole world appreciates these pAsurams after emperumAn removing the thought of leaving from AzhwAr.
+- paravum – The whole world appreciates these pAsurams after emperumAn removed the thought of leaving from AzhwAr.

 - Ayiraththin pAlE patta – Just like a pearl is present in beautiful ocean, this decad is present in the beautiful thiruvAimozhi prabandham.

-- illai parivathu – no sorrow.
-AzhwAr, after sending messenger in “anjiRaiya mada nArAy“, emperumAn arrives, but AzhwAr said “I am unqualified” and suffered in separation – such sorrows will not affect those who recite these pAsurams.
+- illai parivadhu – no sorrow.
+AzhwAr, after sending messenger in “anjiRaiya mada nArAy“and emperumAn arrives, said “I am unqualified” and suffered in separation – such sorrows will not affect those who recite these pAsurams.